smaugho/taskqueue-mcp/README.md

         ├── toolRecommendations: string # Suggested tools that might be helpful for this task └── ruleRecommendations: string # Suggested rules/guidelines to follow for this task
 ```

-The system persists this structure to the JSON file after each operation.

-**Explanation of Task Properties:**

-- `id`: A unique identifier for the task
-- `title`: A short, descriptive title for the task
-- `description`: A more detailed explanation of the task
-- `status`: The current status of the task (`not started`, `in progress`, or `done`)
-- `approved`: Indicates whether the task has been approved by the user
-- `completedDetails`: Provides details about the task completion (required when `status` is `done`)
-- `toolRecommendations`: A string containing suggested tools (by name or identifier) that might be helpful for completing this task.
-The LLM can use this to prioritize which tools to consider.
-- `ruleRecommendations`: A string containing suggested rules or guidelines that should be followed while working on this task.
-This can include things like "ensure all code is commented," "follow accessibility guidelines," or "use the company style guide".
-The LLM uses these to improve the quality of its work.

 ## License